theochem/horton/doc/user_postproc_espfit.rst

 You can use the ESP cost function constructed by ``horton-esp-cost.py`` script to implement customized charge fitting protocols, e.g. using bond-charge increments, constraints or hyperbolic restraints.
-At the beginning of such a custom script, the cost function can be loaded as follows:
+At the beginning of such a customized script, the cost function can be loaded as follows:

 .. code-block:: python